Sunoco: 2000s

 In 2004, Sunoco replaced the ConocoPhillips' 76 brand as the Official Fuel of NASCAR.

 After ConocoPhillips abandoned the marketing of the Mobil brand name in the Washington, D.C. area, Sunoco purchased these rights, converted Maryland and Virginia Mobil stations to the Sunoco brand, bringing the A–Plus convenience store with them – prior to this, these stations had convenience stores under the Circle K or On the Run brands.

 In September 2009, Sunoco sold its retail heating oil and propane distribution business to Superior Plus for $82.5 million in cash.

-In Canada, the Sunoco brand was licensed for the Ontario retail fuel station operations of Suncor Energy until 2010.
-Following Suncor's acquisition of Petro-Canada, all Canadian Sunoco outlets were converted to Petro–Canada branding, except for one location in Port Colborne, Ontario, which closed in 2023.
+In Canada, the Sunoco brand was used for the Ontario retail fuel station operations of former affiliate Suncor Energy until 2010; Suncor held (and continues to hold) the "Sunoco" trademarks for gasoline outright in Canada.
+Following Suncor's acquisition of Petro-Canada, all Canadian Sunoco outlets were converted to Petro-Canada branding, except for one location in North Bay, Ontario.

 In December 2010, Sunoco sold its refinery in Toledo, Ohio, to PBF Energy, Inc. for $400 million.
 Effective September 6, 2011, Sunoco announced that it would exit the crude oil refining business and seek to sell its Philadelphia and Marcus Hook, Pennsylvania refineries by mid-2012.
 The company stated that its cost for exiting the refining business could be as high as $2.7 billion.
 According to one report, it had lost some $800 million on refining operations since 2009; an earlier report provided a figure of $772 million.

 On December 1, 2011, Sunoco announced it would accelerate closure of the Marcus Hook facility.
 The Marcus Hook facility, founded in 1902 and covering 781 acres, was dedicated exclusively to the processing of light sweet crude oil; this processing focus combined with volatility in crude oil prices are considered contributing factors to both this refinery's closure and Sunoco's exit from the refinery business.

 In 2012, Sunoco demolished its Eagle Point refinery complex in West Deptford Township, New Jersey, which had been idle since 2010.

 In September 2012, Sunoco formed a joint venture with The Carlyle Group, allowing for the continuation of operations at the Philadelphia refinery, and temporarily saving over 800 jobs.
 However, on January 22, 2018, the joint venture, named Philadelphia Energy Solutions, filed for bankruptcy.